Frequently Asked Questions

 How is the Reterro performance guarantee different from a performance bond?

-Unlike a performance bond, the Reterro process performance guarantee covers all Reterro EDT projects and does not need to be negotiated and vetted on a project-by-project basis.
+Unlike a performance bond, the Reterro process performance guarantee covers all Reterro Evaporative Desorption Technology (EDT) projects and does not need to be negotiated and vetted on a project-by-project basis.
 This means that there is no bonding or guarantee negotiation delays to the deployment schedule, and each Reterro EDT project is protected from issues that might arise on other Reterro EDT projects.

 How is the Reterro Evaporative Desorption process powered?